Welcome

 You have come to the right place to advance advocacy and awareness for people with dwarfism and disability.
 I’m not only eager to share my writings, but I’m also keen to get your input.
 In addition, to reader comments there will be opportunities for guests to post blogs or videos sharing their ideas and experience.

 Click on the menu to discover all that’s available.
-Subscribe to the blog for a weekly post delivered to your inbox.
+Subscribe to the blog for a monthly post delivered to your inbox.
 When you do you will receive a sample chapter from PASS ME YOUR SHOES which released in October 2020.

 Looking forward to exploring the world of advocacy and awareness with you.
 Feel free to invite others along for the ride.